firalabs/firadmin/README.md

 The configuration files could now be found in `app/config/packages/firalabs/firadmin` folder.
 Just read the descriptions for each configurations to know what you can do.

-##Binding user model
+##Binding models

-You need to bind a user model to your application.
-By default, the package already provide one.
+You need to bind a user and a user role model to your application.
+By default, the package already provide those.
 Simply add this few lines in `app/start/global.php`

 ```php
 /*